 Thoughts on Growth: My First Semester of College (2020)

 I spent ample time in my childhood bypassing introspection—afraid of unearthing a monster.
 The shadow in the corner was always following me.
-Maybe I didn’t realize the shadow in the corner was me, and the monster, after all, was just a monster.
+I didn’t realize the shadow in the corner was me, and the monster, after all, was just a monster.
 And he is misunderstood, alas, as many monsters are.

 The monster in question—was my own desire.
 I wanted an answer to my own discomfort, so desperately, without feeling, but who knew feeling was the closest thing to holding myself?
 These growing pains I’ve been feeling, seem to be nurturing me.
 And my queerness is eternally intertwined with my ability to feel.